theyogeshrode/Employee-Database-Management-System/README.md

-# Training-and-Placement-Database-Management-System
+# Employee-and-Placement-Database-Management-System
-This System provides the facility of viewing both the personal and academic information of the student and the company can also search for eligible students.
-TECHNOLOGIES USED :- Java Core Swing and MySQL
+This System provides the facility of viewing both the personal and office information of the employee and the company can also search for the required employee.
+TECHNOLOGIES USED :- Java Core,Swing and MySQL.